jpkarlsberg/passional-ocr/README.md

 * p.
 9 (`OCR` and `ALTO`) 05/20/2019
 * p.
 10 (`OCR` and `ALTO`) 07/11/2019
 * p.
 11 (`OCR` and `ALTO`) 07/12/2019
-  * Block in `ALTO XML` for "Antichristi." at top of page appears at bottom of the page after other lines of text.
+  * Block in `ALTO XML` for "Antichristi." at top of page appears at bottom.
 * p.
 12 (`OCR` and `ALTO`) 02/28/2020
-  * Block in `ALTO XML` for "Passional Christi und." at top of page appears at bottom of the page after other lines of text.
+  * Block in `ALTO XML` for "Passional Christi und." at top of page appears at bottom.
+* p.
+13 (`OCR` and `ALTO`) 02/28/2020
+  * Block in `ALTO XML` for "Antichristi." at top of page appears at bottom.

 Incomplete:

-* p.
-13
 * p.
 14
 * p.
 15
 * p.
 16